Jai2500/ml4sci/CNN/README.md

   --min_lr MIN_LR       Minimum LR for the cosine annealing LR scheduler --T_0 T_0             Number of iterations for the first restart
 ```

+## CNN Checklist
+- [x] Basic data loaders
+- [x] Basic logging on weights and biases
+- [x] Code for obtaining channel avg and std for the image dataset
+- [x] Code for the CNN baseline
+- [x] Basic augmentations and Loss Function testing for CNNs